morpho-org/universal-rewards-distributor/README.md

 ## Considerations for Merkle Tree

 - The claimable amount for a given user must always exceed the amount provided in the previous Merkle tree.
-If a claimer has claimed an amount higher than the amount in the Merkle tree (if claimed from a previous root), the claim will revert with a "root misconfigured" error.
+If a claimer has claimed an amount higher than the `claimable` amount in the Merkle tree (if claimed from a previous root), the claim will revert with a "root misconfigured" error.
 - TODO: Define the list of invariants for a new root.
 - We recommend merging all the {reward, user} pairs into a single leaf.
 If you wish to have two different leaves for one {reward, user} pair, the user will be able to claim the larger amount from the two leaves, not the sum of the two.
 - Merkle trees can be generated with [Openzeppelin library](https://github.com/OpenZeppelin/merkle-tree).